Mixing and ventilation in a living laboratory due to fast and slow response modes: Data analysis and comparison with the model

+Table \ref{tab:input} summarises the input values for the analytical model in \eqref{eq:room} and \eqref{eq:plenum}.
+The value for the volume flux $q$--the fresh air fed to the plenum--is directly measured by sensors placed in the supply and return ducts with a sampling interval of 5 minutes; table \ref{tab:input} gives the average calculated over a month of measurements. $Q$--the volume flux from the FCU to the occupied room--is not routinely measured, but is obtained by taking ad hoc measurements with an air speed transducer (see \S\ref{sec:volume_flux}).
+The forcing term $NF$ is calculated using the occupancy estimation from WiFi connection measurements (for $N$) and taking $F = 0.012$ g/s per person.

 Figure \ref{fig_phase_dataJuly} shows the measured excess of CO$_2$ in the room ($C_0$) and in the plenum ($C_1$) for the entire month of July (weekends excluded) in a phase space diagram.
-The dataset is divided into two sets corresponding to the ON regime, in figure \ref{fig_phase_dataJuly} (a) and to the OFF regime, in figure \ref{fig_phase_dataJuly} (b).
-The model (in terms of the $\boldsymbol{y}$ coordinate, see \eqref{eq:y}) is also shown as a reference in plot a) (with the grey arrows marking the flow evolution trajectories and the red arrow marking the eigenvector representing the slow dynamics of the system).
-The forcing is set $\boldsymbol{f}=0$ in the model so that $\boldsymbol{y}=\boldsymbol{C}$.
-The volume fluxes and volumes are inputted into the model to form the matrix $\boldsymbol{A}$ according to the measured values, while the parameters $\gamma_0$ and $\gamma_1$ cannot be measured and therefore need to be fitted with the data.
-For the case ON, the data are always well represented by $\gamma_0=1$ and $\gamma_1=0$.
-It is striking how the concentrations converge rapidly onto the subspace describing the slow dynamics of the system, marked by the red arrow.
-This points to a significant time separation between the slow and fast dynamics of the system.
-Another characteristic we can deduce from this plot is that the ventilation system could be considered as “overdriving" the response of the room in the sense that lower ventilation rates would still achieve a quick collapse onto the slow dynamics line.
+The dataset is divided into two sets corresponding to the ON regime (figure \ref{fig_phase_dataJuly} (a) and (b)) and the OFF regime (figure \ref{fig_phase_dataJuly}(c) and (d)).
+Panels (a) and (c) depict the data in the $y-$coordinate system (as per \eqref{eq:y}).
+The model (in terms of the $\boldsymbol{y}$ coordinate) is also shown on these panels as a reference (with the grey arrows marking the flow evolution trajectories, and the red and blue arrow marking the eigenvectors representing the fast and slow dynamics of the system, respectively).
+Panels (b) and (d) show the measured data in terms of excess CO$_2$ concentrations.
+The volume fluxes and volumes are inputted into the model to form the matrix $\boldsymbol{A}$ according to the measured values (see table \ref{tab:input}), while the parameters $\gamma_0$ and $\gamma_1$ cannot be measured and therefore need to be fitted with the data.
+For the case ON, the data are always well represented by $\gamma_0=1$ and $\gamma_1=0$, which correspond to strong mixing within the room and to supply air that enters the FCU having effectively bypassed the plenum, respectively.
+It is striking how the concentrations converge rapidly onto the subspace describing the slow dynamics of the system, marked by the blue arrow.
+This convergence points to a significant time separation between the slow and fast dynamics of the system.
+Another characteristic we can deduce from this plot is that the exchange driven by the FCU could be considered as “overdriving" the response of the room in the sense that lowering the fan speed setting would still achieve a quick collapse onto the slow dynamics line.